 Sanguine stands by its founding values by answering the concerns patients have about the industry.
 It makes research participation easy and even goes further by generously supporting patient organizations that help with improving daily life of those facing chronic illness.
 Sanguine’s vision is also to change the way researchers view patients by one day creating a direct relationship between patient and researcher- so that we are more than a number being studied, but instead will be seen by a researcher as “Kaley who faced MS as a twelve year old.”
 Those researchers will have more motivation, compassion, and insight as a result.

 I became an Illness Recovery Coach not because I reject medical intervention.
 At a certain point, medical intervention fell short for me.
 I would get relief, but I was largely guessing when it came to which medication to try next and how to best help my body.
 Had precision medicine existed at the time, my story would likely be a different one today.
 But it didn’t exist yet and I had to search for something that would help my body beyond the medical interventions that were available at the time.
-By learning about the mind body connection, I was able to unearth scientifically backed techniques that provide relief for the body and techniques help the body process and accept medications more effectively.
+By combining mind-body and medical research, I was able to unearth scientifically backed techniques that provide relief for the body and techniques help the body process and accept medications more effectively.
+Check out my next blog posts to learn how to make medication more effective.